darkestb4light/proxycheck/README.md

 			# <request>, then <scheme> is ignored.
 Otherwise,
 			# <scheme> is applied to domain/URL in <request>.
 			# [NOTE]: <scheme> is not case-sensitive.
+			#
 -V <verbosity-level>	# The verbosity level for output.
 It must be one of
 			#	- 1 (normal output and request payload only)
 			#	- 2 (normal output and response payload only)
 			#	- 3 (combines #1 and #2)
 			# [NOTE]: Requests/Responses are sent to standard
 			# error (stderr)
 			# [NOTE]: When -L is used, they will be directed to
 			# <request-log>; redirect stderr if needed.
 			#

 [Arguments]

+-h			# Output this menu and exit.
+			#
 -p <proxy-port>		# The proxy server's listening TCP port.
 			#
 -r [<request ...>]	# Domain(s)/URL(s) to send via -s and -p arguments.
 If
 			# you decide to send multiple requests, they can be
 			# enclosed in quotes and delimted by:
 			#	- commas
 			#	- pipes
 			#	- semi-colons
 			#	- spaces
 			# When <request> is omitted, requests are retrieved
-			 # via standard input (stdin).
-This can be achieved
+			# via standard input.
+This can be achieved with two
-			 # with two main approaches:
+			# main approaches:
-			 #	  1. Manually via standard input (stdin)
+			#	1. Manually entering via this program's stdin
-			 #	  2. Piping standard output (stdout)
+			#	2. Piping stdout into this program's stdin
 			# For approach #1, requests can be manually entered:
 			#	A. Several on one line (following delimiters)
 			#	B. One per line
 			# The above can be combined as well.
 Sending an EOF
 			# (end-of-file) will complete the input and allow
 			# for further processing of requests.
 			# For approach #2, requests can be sent via stdout of
 			# one process to the stdin of this tool.
 For example:
 			#	A. echo "request1...requestN" | proxycheck ...
 			#	B. cat request.txt | proxycheck ...
 			# [Note]: For approach 2B, requests can be processed,
 			# following the same rules as approach #1A and/or #1B.
 			# [Note]: If <request> exists and either approach #1 or
 			# #2 is attempted, <request> takes precedence and other
 			# request processing methods are ignored.
 			# [Note]: If -R option is used and it appears before
 			# this argument, then -R takes priority.
 			#
 -s <proxy-server>	# The proxy server to send requests through.
+			#
+-v			# Output current program version and exit.
 ```
 ## Examples